- Incoming Students

 - In the majority of cases total awards will not exceed $750 in any given academic year.
 Unawarded funds will not, in general, be carried over to subsequent years.
 Requests to waive this policy will require special justification and will be considered on a case by case basis.Example: A student has work that could be presented at a forthcoming Society for Neuroscience meeting.
 However she feels that a specialist meeting later that year will be significantly more beneficial in her training.
 The specialist meeting is in Australia, so she requests that she use 2 awards for travel to the specialist meeting and forgoes travel funding for the subsequent year.

 Per diem food allowance (compatible with Rutgers reimbursement policy)

-If you are sure you are eligible (i.e. this is a routine SFN visit where you are presenting your work and you have not yet received any awards this year), then you should provide the following information on a single piece of paper, together with your travel reimbursement form (TABER) after the meeting.
+If you are sure you are eligible (i.e. this is a routine SFN visit where you are presenting your work and you have not yet received any awards this year), then you should provide the following information to the online TABER system (TABER) after the meeting.
 Request information on processing from the CMBN/BNS Business Office.